jonasthewolf/gsn2x/README.md

     gsn2x <yourgsnfile.yaml> | dot -Tpng > <yourgsnfile.png>

 If a second optional argument is provided, the output is not written to stdout, but to the file named by the second argument.
+If called with option `-c` or `--check` the input file is only checked for validity, but the resulting graph is not written.

 ## Syntax in YAML